abelgomez/publish-subscribe/README.md

 This repository contains the plugins to transform services following the *publish-subscribe* paradigm into colored Petri nets.
 Models are created using Papyrus UML2.
 Such models are later  annotated with the provided *publish-subscribe* profile.

+This repository depends on the [CPN Tools Toolkit](https://github.com/SOM-Research/cpntools.toolkit).

 ## Quick Start

 Next, we describe how to start using the plugins provided in this repository.